Notice: This page requires JavaScript to function properly.

 How to easily break your code?

-Recursion in Java is a process when a method calls itself.
 Why can this break the code?
-Because it can lead to infinite recursion, which will endlessly consume memory and decrease the device's performance.
+Because it can lead to infinite recursion, which will endlessly consume memory and reduce the device's performance.
 So why do we need recursion at all?
-In some cases, recursion can be useful, but it should be used with caution.
-Recursion, for example, can replace a while loop.
+In some cases, recursion can be useful, but it should be used carefully.
+For example, recursion can replace a while loop.
 Let's look at an example of using recursion to calculate the sum of all numbers up to a number passed as a parameter:

 java